MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

 If Sales Order Processing is not set up to automatically assign serial and lot numbers, you can enter or select a serial or lot number.
 When the item is fulfilled, the Sales Serial Number Entry or Sales Lot Number Entry window will open and you can assign the serial or lot number to the item sold.
 If a lot-numbered item is fulfilled and your system is set up to automatically assign lot numbers, a message won’t be displayed if the expiration date for the lot number has expired.

 If there is a quantity shortage on the item, the Sales Quantity Shortage Option window will open and you must select a shortage option for the item.
-For more information about shortages, see *Quantity shortage options* on page 130.
+For more information about shortages, see [Quantity shortage options](#quantity-shortage-options).

 If you back order or cancel a quantity, the quantity that was allocated will be reduced by the quantity back ordered or canceled.